 Foods eaten at the peak of their season not only offer the best flavor, but they overflow with nutrients.
-Every day scientists discover more components of these fresh foods that benefit our health.
-The healthy qualities of these fall foods will give you even more reasons to fill your plate!
+Scientists continually discover new components in these fresh foods that benefit our health.
+The healthy qualities of these fall foods will give you even more reasons to fill your plate.

 Always considered a nutritious food, apples have more recently made health news due to quercetin.
 This antioxidant not only helps to prevent cellular damage, but it also has anti-inflammatory properties.
 Quercetin prevents the release of histamines leading researchers to believe it could reduce symptoms of allergies.

 Tip: Keep the skin on.
 According to University of Illinois Extension, almost half of the vitamin C in an apple is located just under the skin.
 The skin also contains nutritious fiber.

 Move over carrots, pumpkins promote healthy vision too.
 Pumpkin contains lutein and zeaxanthin which are associated with preventing cataracts and reducing risk for macular degeneration.
 Pumpkin is also rich in vitamin C and dietary fiber.

 Tip: Orange-flesh winter squash share these health benefits.
 A few varieties to look for: Cinderella pumpkins, Kabocha, Cushaw, Butternut squash, and Delicata squash.